 directed by Jacques Audiard

 .
-Currently, he is banging out a two volume historical audiobook for Kevin H. Siepel (see below).
+Currently, he is crawling through an excellent two volume historical audiobook for Kevin H. Siepel (see below).

 He has a flair for period, accent, and the subtlest of nuance.
 His refusal to see life, let alone drama, as zero-sum games, his passion for story, atmosphere and energetic interplay, have kept him unconstrained by last century's weighty 'Methods,' breathing authentic energy into earnest prose as effortlessly as into understated comedy or full-on slapstick.
 In his time, he has been in radio, musical and physical theatre, contemporary dance, randomly minimal TV, some powerful thrillers, several execrable horror films, and a shelf-load of shorts — a generous handful of which are, in all modesty, outstanding (you can catch a few via the next tab, Links and Clips